SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Redwood Room

-The Clift Hotel is the scene for your next San Francisco Union Square bar.
+The Clift Hotel is the scene of this Francisco Union Square bar.
 It's fun, funky and has a beautiful redwood bar.
-The bar has a modern, upscale feel with several historical features.
+The place has a modern, upscale feel with several historical features.

 Grab a drink and watch the 'paintings' on the wall.
 Each painting moves around, but slowly enough so you can watch and enjoy them.